 [updated by editor Nov.
 2014]: www.swagelok.com/downloads/WebCatalogs/EN/STAINLESSFORSEMICONDUCTORS.PDF

 [updated by editor April 2016]: Swagelok does not seem to offer a technical library of that sort anymore.
-If you see an interesting article on the internet, download it while you can :-)
+Storage costs nothing these days: if you see an interesting article on the internet, download it while you can :-)

 It confirms that sulfur as sulfide can foul the electropolish process by causing pitting.
 I believe Sulfide can be formed from more oxidized states in hot Hydrogen, which is your anneal gas.
 This may or may not be the source of your problem.

 Q. I am experiencing a unique pitting problem as well on 316L cold-rolled/annealed.
 I have a cube, all six sides are identically machined & prepped, yet two sides, front & back pit up to 1200 ASF then polish above that, while the other four sides polish down as low as 200 ASF, no matter how I hang them in the tank or clean them, or what polish formula is used.
 See my question posted on this site (letter 15893).

 A. If your problem is sulfur, try soaking the parts in 5% NaOH for a few hours (elevated temp. helps), rinse well and then go into your EP Process.